-And I ran into myriad weird HDMI issues with getting Atmos to work, see here for the excruciating details: (link here) Among other things, it turns out a lot of the newer “blockbuster” movies with an Atmos soundtrack only put the Atmos soundtrack on the 4K UHD releases, not the 2k blu-ray.
+And I ran into myriad and many weird HDMI issues with getting Atmos to work, see here (LINK NEEDED) for the excruciating details.
+Among other things, it turns out a lot of the newer “blockbuster” movies with an Atmos soundtrack… only put the Atmos soundtrack on the 4K UHD releases, not the 2k blu-ray.
 Bah!

 Next was the usual speaker and monitor calibration, input labeling, and programming the unified remote control.

 Results to date: Here’s a shot of my living room in home theater mode.
 The bit of dim room lighting is for the photo, not my usual darkened viewing environment.
 (Cat included for size reference.)

 The 120″ pull down screen is about 12 feet away from my usual recliner.
 That works out to about a 40 degree viewing angle, a bit better than the 36 degrees THX standards call for.
 Coupled with the 7.2.4 Dolby Atmos audio system, it makes for a very immersive movie experience.

 Planned for 2020: Updating my trusty but aging 13 yr old Panasonic AE2000 projector with a new 4K HDR one, the Optoma UHD60.
 This should be a significant upgrade in resolution, brightness, contrast, and color fidelity.

 Gen five – 4k projector projector update – 2020.01.16

 The new projector is a significant improvement in resolution, overall brightness, black level, and color fidelity and brilliance.
 Yay!
 The dark detail is much better, without the usual purple cast.
 Rainbows are not readily apparent (to me, anyways) and much better than the last DLP I had some 15 years ago.